The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 To understand the necessity of this Institute, one must look at the clinical and spiritual wreckage left in the wake of Massey's failure:

-The Five Pillars of Independence
+The Five Pillars of Purpose

 1. Absolute Independence from Industry or Institutional Influence

-The IIIVE operates entirely outside the academic-industrial complex.
+IIIVE operates entirely outside the academic-industrial complex.

 To ensure uncompromised oversight, the Institute rejects any funding, sponsorship, or "expert" collaboration from universities, veterinary associations, or corporate pharmaceutical entities.